What you need to know next is...

 - Fully develop your paragraphs so that your response is clear and you are not just reporting what you have read.

 - Work on your summarising and paraphrasing skills.

 - Learn when and how to include direct quotes in your writing.

-- Learn how to reference different kinds of source (diagrams, pictures, tables etc)
+- Learn how to reference different kinds of sources, such as diagrams, pictures, tables, etc.

-Good academic practice takes time and working out a system that works for you is the trick.
+Good academic practice takes time—working out a system that works for you is the trick.